acquia/waterwheel.js/README.md

 ```
 `.patch()` accepts two arguments
   - `body`: An object that formatted in a way that Drupal will be able to parse.
 This object should contain all the information needed to create an entity.
 This object is passed directly to Drupal.
-  - `type`: The format of the object you are passing.
+  - `format`: The format of the object you are passing.
 Currently this is optional, and internally defaults to `application/json`.

 #### `DELETE`